AlexMordred/json-mapper/README.md

      * @param array<string, bool> $stringToBoolMap
      */
     public function __construct(
-        public string $stringField,  // Property names should correspond to JSON field names public int $intField,
+        public readonly string $stringField,  // Property names should correspond to JSON field names public readonly int $intField,
-        public float $floatField,
+        public readonly float $floatField,
-        public bool $boolField,
+        public readonly bool $boolField,
-        public ?int $nullableField,
+        public readonly ?int $nullableField,
-        public ?int $missingNullableField,  // A nullable property will be set to `null` if the field is missing in the JSON public int $missingNonNullableField,  // If a non-nullable property is missing in the JSON - an exception will be thrown public array $stringArray,
+        public readonly ?int $missingNullableField,  // A nullable property will be set to `null` if the field is missing in the JSON public readonly int $missingNonNullableField,  // If a non-nullable property is missing in the JSON - an exception will be thrown public readonly array $stringArray,
-        public array $intArray,
+        public readonly array $intArray,
-        public array $floatArray,
+        public readonly array $floatArray,
-        public array $boolArray,
+        public readonly array $boolArray,
-        public array $customTypeArray,
+        public readonly array $customTypeArray,
-        public array $stringToBoolMap,
+        public readonly array $stringToBoolMap,
-        public NestedObjectClass $nestedObject, // The depth of nested objects is not limited ) {}
+        public readonly NestedObjectClass $nestedObject, // The depth of nested objects is not limited ) {}
 }